 🩺 What Are the Health Risks of Coliform Bacteria?

+You might wonder whether coliform bacteria can really be dangerous if they’re found in warm-blooded animals, like us.
+The reality is that most coliform bacteria don’t cause disease, but some do.
 Consuming coliform bacteria in food or drinking water is a bit like playing a game of Russian roulette – you can never be sure whether the bacteria will cause you harm.

 - Vomiting and diarrhea